noamzaks/code-battles/docs/source/getting-started.rst

 Initializing Firebase
 +++++++++++++++++++++

-To do that, head on over to the `Firebase Console <https://console.firebase.google.com/>`_, and do the following:
+To initialize a Firebase project for your game, head on over to the `Firebase Console <https://console.firebase.google.com/>`_, and do the following:

 - Add a new project, name it however you like.
 You don't need analytics, but you can enable them if you'd like.
 - Enable Cloud Firestore.